 - Garnish: orange twist

-Add all the ingredients to a mixing glass and fill with ice.
+Add all the ingredients to a mixing glass with ice and stir until well-chilled.

-Twist a slice of orange peel over the drink to release the oils and discard the peel.
+Twist a swath of orange peel over the drink to release the oils and discard the peel.